 Info Palais des Festivals et des Congrès is one of the largest and busiest convention centers in Europe, hosting up to 52 events each year in Cannes, France.
 Built in 1949 and expanded in 1979, the Palais is the site of the annual star-studded event, Cannes Film Festival.
-The 35,000 square-meter exhibition space, managed by ... more
+The 35,000 square-meter exhibition space ... more

 1 Boulevard de la Croisette

 Info As the world’s elite converges on the Monte Carlo Casino, the opera house on its premises, the Opéra de Monte-Carlo, caters to the hyper-rich and cultured.
 Opened in 1879, the opera house was commissioned by the royal family to bring the arts to the Riviera playground.
 The Opéra de Monte-Carlo, also known as Salle Garnier ... more

 As if just being in Côte d'Azur wasn’t refined enough, going to the theater in the French Riviera is an experience reserved for the wealthy as they witness timeless performances in majestic surroundings.

 French Riviera theaters are typically grand affairs where one can watch world-class performing arts from the opera and ballet to famous musicals and plays.